Reveal-Energy-Services/orchid-python-api/README-dev.md

 receiving this message, the installation of was corrupted.
 (The author received a message like "Could not import poetry.console".)
 To resolve this issue, the author simply installed `poetry` again.
 This repaired the `poetry.console` error and updated `poetry` to the latest version.

+When encountering this error a second time, the author noticed an "access denied" error in the stack trace.
+The author also noticed that PyCharm, which **uses** the virtual machine anchored at the repository directory, was running during this update.
+The author hypothesized that the running instance of PyCharm is what causes the error.

 ### Update dependencies